 Utilities Committed to Participate in RTOs.
 There are eight RTOs which have filed with the Commission, under either Section 203 of the Federal Power Act (for transfer of control) or Section 205: the Alliance RTO, the NEPOOL ISO, the New York ISO, the PJM ISO (including PJM West), the Midwest ISO, the California ISO, the Southwest Power Poll RTO, and the GridSouth ISO.
 (Several of these are in the process of negotiating potential consolidation, pursuant to the Commission’s direction.)
 Approximately 30 major utilities have committed to join those RTOs.

 This represents some progress in the movement towards regional transmission independence.
 However, some of these RTOs have been rejected or otherwise found insufficient.
 The Commission has found that even the most progressive of these RTOs - PJM - is insufficient in scope.
 By requiring these RTOs to respond to the show cause order on behalf of their participants, the Commission can assemble - - in one docket - - the various participation agreements, memoranda of understanding, or other documents that memorialize those commitments.
-While not by any means the primary thrust of this Request, requiring those responses will be a useful tool for the Commission for the Commission to review the progress of RTO formation.
+While not by any means the primary thrust of this Request, requiring those responses will be a useful tool for the Commission to review the progress of RTO formation.

 Utilities That Have Agreed to Negotiate with Filed RTOs, But Have Not Yet Committed to Join.
-Ten entities either indicated on October 15 that they were negotiating with to join RTOs, or have begun such negotiations since October 15, but have not yet made any meaningful commitment to join.
+Ten entities either indicated on October 15 that they were negotiating to join RTOs, or have begun such negotiations since October 15, but have not yet made any meaningful commitment to join.
 The reasons for failing to make a commitment vary.
 Some entities require that certain agreements be grandfathered and immunized from the ISO, others claim that they are considering a merger with a member of an RTO, others are waiting to see whether the RTO is designed to their liking, one or two say that they intend to join if certain existing commitments expire.

 Utilities Which Claim They Will Join A Specific Emerging RTO, If It Actually Becomes A Reality.
 This category includes two major groups: the eight or nine participants in the Desert Star discussions in the Southwest, and something which may happen in the Pacific Northwest.
 In other words, compared to the East, the Southwest and the Northwest have failed to make significant progress.
 People are talking, sometimes intensely, but the talk has been going on for years.

-The Commission has urged the formation of a west-wide RTO.
-For the present, given the need to ensure that the inability to establish a working RTO in the Southwest does not result in unjust or unreasonable rates, the Commission should focus on the question of whether market forces are sufficient to protect ratepayers under current circumstances.
-It can do so by requiring the filings discussed herein.

 The situation in the Northwest depends, in large part, on the Bonneville Power Administration (“BPA”), which responded on October 15 as part of a group intending to form RTO West.
 As several utilities have suggested, a Northwest RTO without BPA would obviously be lacking in scope.
 There have been extended discussions regarding the potential RTO West organization, but commitments by privately-owned utilities apparently await BPA’s decision.
 This issue, and the problem of governmental utilities regarding RTOs generally, is discussed elsewhere herein.
 Whatever the cause for the inability to form a Northwest RTO, the Commission should at least require the private utilities with market rates or market rate affiliates to explain what their plans are regarding RTOs, with a timetable for practical results.

+The Commission has urged the formation of a west-wide RTO.
+That is not going to happen unless someone outside California takes the first step, through a binding commitment to create such an organization.
+The Commission should require each transmission owner in the WSCC, but outside of California, to file a firm statement of its intentions, together with a timetable for those commitments.